 Remote and hands-free validation will improve efficiency, data integrity governance, and compliance in the corporate validation process.
 It will also ease and simplify the task of validation by putting it into the context of the work itself.

-For example, during validation and qualification in cleanrooms and aseptic manufacturing facilities, engineers can instantly access and view work instructions, schematics and protocol test steps with a simple voice command to the wearable AR device.
+For example, during validation and qualification in cleanrooms and aseptic manufacturing facilities, engineers can instantly access and view work instructions, schematics, and protocol test steps with a simple voice command to a wearable AR device.
 Protocol details can be captured simply by dictating results.
-Objective evidence such as photos and videos can be added with intuitive voice commands.
+Objective evidence, such as photos and videos, can be added with intuitive voice commands.
 These results will be securely recorded in real-time as part of a validation process fully compliant with FDA 21 CFR Part 11 and Annex 11 requirements.

-In addition, the on-demand remote assistance functionality allows validation Subject Matter Experts (SMEs) to quickly pull in a colleague or supervisor when their expertise is required.
-This includes on-demand video calls, real-time chats and even the ability to share images that can include annotated markups from the expert.
+In addition, the on-demand remote assistance functionality allows validation subject matter experts (SMEs) to quickly pull in a colleague or supervisor when their expertise is required.
+This includes on-demand video calls, real-time chats, and even the ability to share images that can include annotated markups from the expert.
 Learn more about ValGenesis' AR-Driven Hands-Free Validation Solution, the first and only one of its kind.

-Industrial Internet of Things (IIoT) technology is increasingly critical in pharmaceutical and biotech manufacturing where sub-optimal environmental conditions often lead to noncompliance.
-Pharma IoT establishes transparency in drug manufacturing, storage and logistics by enabling multiple sensors to monitor environmental indicators — temperature, humidity, radiation and light — in real-time.
-Digitizing manufacturing facilities such as cleanroom environments can automate data collection through monitoring devices that provide empirical evidence for validation processes and alerts for out of specification limits.
+Internet of Things (IoT) technology is increasingly critical in pharmaceutical and biotech manufacturing, where suboptimal environmental conditions often lead to noncompliance.
+Pharma IoT establishes transparency in drug manufacturing, storage, and logistics by enabling multiple sensors to monitor environmental indicators — temperature, humidity, radiation, and light — in real time.
+Digitizing manufacturing facilities with a solution like ValGenesis VConnect can automate data collection through monitoring devices that provide empirical evidence for validation processes and alerts for out-of-specification limits.

 Agile Methodology in Life Sciences

-Agile Methodology in the life sciences industry is moving centerstage, replacing the traditional Waterfall Method.
-Agile is proving cost-effective while not deviating from the regulatory framework.
+Agile methodology in the life sciences industry is moving center stage, replacing the traditional Waterfall method.
+Agile is proving cost-effective and does not deviate from the regulatory framework.

-Agile Methodology has a clear focus on agility, continuous development and product quality integrity.
-Its inherent flexibility and customer-centricity speeds product delivery, promotes teamwork and accountability and encourages business and IT work collaboration.
-More importantly, it enables requirement changes at any time!
+Agile methodology has a clear focus on agility, continuous development, and product quality integrity.
+Its inherent flexibility and customer-centricity speed product delivery, promote teamwork and accountability, and encourages business and IT work collaboration.
+More importantly, they enable requirement changes at any time.

 The technology driving life sciences is always changing.
-Continual improvement is necessary to be competitive in our highly regulated industry!
-We’ve evolved to an experience economy where the need to reduce errors and cost while increasing attention and productivity puts tremendous pressure on companies.
+Continual improvement is necessary to be competitive in our highly regulated industry.
+We’ve evolved to an experience economy where the need to reduce errors and costs while increasing attention and productivity puts tremendous pressure on companies.
 Technological solutions that ease this tension are essential.

 ValGenesis Communications, +1 510-445-0505 Ex.1026.
 Althea is a corporate marketing communications professional with experience in brand management and in developing communication strategies across channels.